ghalia52/Space-Invaders/README.md

 2. Open the project in your IDE

-3. Run `Main.java` from the utils package
+3. Run `Main.java` from the default package

 ## 🎮 Gameplay